 Nature and Golf at its Finest

-Top of the Rock Golf Course is the first-ever par-3 course to be included in a professional championship, featuring nature and golf at its finest.
+Top of the Rock Golf Course, a Jack Nicklaus Signature Course, is the first-ever par-3 course to be included in a professional championship, featuring nature and golf at its finest.
 Perched high above Table Rock Lake, the peaceful waterfalls, wandering creeks, bass-filled ponds and pristine lakes of Top of the Rock complete a true celebration of nature, the Ozarks and the game of golf.
-The experience includes Top of the Rock, a Jack Nicklaus Signature Course, and an Arnold Palmer-designed Practice Facility.
 Arnie’s Barn, a magnificent 150-year-old barn was relocated from Arnold Palmer’s backyard in Latrobe, PA and is complete with historic photos and memorabilia from Palmer’s career achievements.
 It also houses the Top of the Rock Pro Shop which features the latest in top-of-the-line logo golf apparel and goods.

 2019 GOLF RATES

 Rates subject to change.
 Price does not include tax.
-Rates include golf cart, driving range balls, and bottled water on the course.
+Rates include golf cart and bottled water on the course.

 April – October